zackiles/deno-kit/README.md

 ## Overview

-Supercharge your development workflow with a powerful, intuitive, and unobtrusive approach to scaffolding and managing your project using the latest in Deno best practices and tooling.
-Deno-Kit is part-scaffolding, part-SDK, and part-reference architecture.
-You can choose to adopt as little or as much of it as you want without ever being locked-in.
-Everything in Deno-Kit can be used through a single CLI you can install, bootstrap a project, and remove in seconds.
+Scaffold, publish and manage modern AI-native Deno projects in seconds with the Deno-Kit CLI and SDK, along with the latest Typescript and Deno best practices.
+Use as little or as much of Deno-Kit as you want without ever being locked-in.
+Read more about [the features](#features)

-**Multiple Supported Project Types**: _New projects_, _old projects_, _monorepos_, _CLIs_, _servers_, _libraries_, and supports the following core project types and scaffolding: `Library`, `CLI`, `HTTP-Server`, `Websocket-Server`, and `MCP-Server`.
+**Multiple Supported Project Types**: `Library`, `CLI`, `HTTP-Server`, `Websocket-Server`, and `MCP-Server`.

+> [!TIP]\
-**Prefer a Github Template?** Try our opinionated [pre-made starter-template](https://github.com/zackiles/deno-kit-starter-template) configured as a Deno library that already has Deno-Kit and a fully configured and publishable package ready to go, OR read below if you'd prefer a hands-on approach using the Deno-Kit CLI.
+> **Prefer a Github Template?** Try our opinionated [pre-made starter-template](https://github.com/zackiles/deno-kit-starter-template) configured as a Deno library that already has Deno-Kit and a fully configured and publishable package ready to go, OR read below if you'd prefer a hands-on approach using the Deno-Kit CLI.

 ## **Quick Start**

 ### Install

-Install the Deno-Kit binary globally, instantly, and cross-platform so you can use it to bootstrap and manage all your Deno projects:
+Install the Deno-Kit native binary globally, instantly, and cross-platform so you can use it to bootstrap and manage all your Deno projects:

 ```sh
 curl -fsSL https://raw.githubusercontent.com/zackiles/deno-kit/main/install.sh | sh
 ```

+> [!TIP]\
 > To uninstall, run: `curl -fsSL https://raw.githubusercontent.com/zackiles/deno-kit/main/install.sh | sh -s -- --uninstall`

 ### Run